scandipwa/scandipwa.github.io/docs/installation/index.md

 # Hero section
 title: Installation
-description: Difference between usual Magento 2 and ScandiPWA
+description: ScandiPWA can be installed on various environments using the following approaches

 # Micro navigation
 micro_nav: